cosmos/fundraiser-cli/README.md

+> This repo is archived as of June 29, 2020 but made available for historical record.
 # Cosmos Fundraiser CLI

 NOTE: This is the fundraiser project website.
 To generate your Cosmos address from your fundraiser 12-word secret follow the instructions for the [Cosmos Fundraiser Tool](https://github.com/cosmos/fundraiser-cli/releases/tag/2.11.3).
 DO NOT SHARE YOUR 12-WORD SECRET OR THE PRIVATE KEY.